Cow’s milk has been a staple of UK children’s diet for years now, but did you know that, as a drink, it is not recommended for babies under 12 months?

 From 1 year of age, your little one should be enjoying 3 regular meals per day (including dairy/fruit-based dessert) and potentially 1-2 snacks.
 The need for milk reduces as food provides greater nutrition.
 If a toddler continues to drink milk in large volumes then this will reduce their appetite for meals and can lead to nutritional deficiency (particularly iron deficiency).

+Ideally, move away from offering milk into a baby bottle and onto an open cup for 1 year.
 From 12 months formula-fed babies can transition to cow’s milk or unsweetened fortified milk alternatives.
 Avoid giving skimmed milk or 1% fat milk to children under the age of 5 years old, but from 12 months children can be given pasteurised semi-skimmed or full-fat (whole) cow’s milk.
+Your decision which one may depend on what your family already have at home and on how well your little one is growing.

 Balancing milk and appetite